paulguy/MPV-VJ2/README.txt

 under settings.
 Create a playlist or multiple playlists and populate them with media.
 Start MPV then start playback.

+Server Command Line Arguments:
+usage: MPVVJServer.py [-h] [--mpv-path <PATH>] [--mpv-socket-path <PATH>]
+                      [--bind-address <address>] [--bind-port <port>]

+MPV-VJ2 - Remotely control mpv and manage playlists.

+optional arguments:
+  -h, --help            show this help message and exit --mpv-path <PATH>     Path to MPV executable.
+  --mpv-socket-path <PATH>
+                        Filename of socket to use for communicating with mpv.
+  --bind-address <address>
+                        Address to bind to.
+  --bind-port <port>    Port to bind to.

 Interface Overview

 Top - toolbar